 For the Donuts

-- 1 box spice cake mix
+- 1 15.25 oz box spice cake mix

-- Melted butter
+- 3 tablespoons melted butter

 For the Crumb Topping

-- Quaker Quick Oats; uncooked
+- 2 tablespoons Quaker Quick Oats

 For the Glaze

-- Powdered sugar
+- 1 cup powdered sugar

-Step 1 | Prepare the Crumb Topping
+Prepare the Crumb Topping

-- Using a pastry cutter, or two knives cut the butter into the mixture until you have crumbs; set aside.
+- Combine the crumb topping ingredients in a bowl and using a pastry cutter, or two knives cut the butter into the mixture until you have crumbs; set aside.

 - In a mixing bowl, combine the cake mix, pumpkin puree, eggs and melted butter.
+Mix until combined.

-- Using a pastry bag, add the mixture into the donut pan that has been sprayed with a non-stick spray.
+- Using a plastic pastry bag, add the mixture into the donut pan that has been sprayed with a non-stick spray.
+Use a butter knife to spread the donut batter out smoothly.

 - Place about one tablespoon of the crumb mixture onto the top of each donut batter.

 - Bake for 10 minutes to 12 minutes or until a toothpick inserted into one of the donuts comes out clean.
+Let the donuts cool slightly before removing them from the pan.

-- Combine the glaze ingredients together.
+- Combine the glaze ingredients together and drizzle over the cooled donuts.

 This recipe has been updated since it first appeared in 2014 with new photos and a new printable recipe card that includes nutritional information.
 I hope you enjoy the updates as much as I enjoyed working on them!